Thomas Darcy, 1st Baron Darcy de Darcy

 Thomas Darcy, 1st Baron Darcy of Darcy or of Temple Hurst (c.
 1467 – 30 June 1537) was an English nobleman, the only son, and heir, of Sir William Darcy (1443 – 30 May 1488) and his wife, Euphemia Langton, the daughter of Sir John Langton.
-Darcy was opposed to the Dissolution of the Monasteries, and for his role in the Pilgrimage of Grace was convicted of high treason for delivering up Pontefract Castle to the rebels.
+Darcy was opposed to the Dissolution of the monasteries, and for his role in the Pilgrimage of Grace was convicted of high treason for delivering up Pontefract Castle to the rebels.
 He was executed on Tower Hill 30 June 1537.

 Family

-The Darcy family had held lands in Lincolnshire since the Domesday survey, wherein it appears that one Norman de Areci held thirty lordships in that county by the Conqueror's gift.
+The Darcy family had held lands in Lincolnshire since the Domesday survey, wherein it appears that one Norman de Areci held thirty lordships in that county by William the Conqueror's gift.
 A little later the name became d'Arci, later d'Arcy and finally Darcy.
 In the reign of Edward III they acquired by marriage other possessions in various counties, among which was the family seat of Templehurst (or Temple Hurst), near Selby in Yorkshire.
 Sir William Darcy died on 30 May 1488, leaving his only son and heir Thomas who was over twenty-one years of age.